biowpn/bioweapon/_posts/2023-06-29-Custom-Iterator.md

 We can achieve the same thing in C++ with custom iterators.

 Writing conforming iterators, unfortunately, involves some boilerplate code.
-This post provides templates so you can focus on writing the actual logic.

-The following code templates assume C++ 20.
+This post provides some templates to help us with that (assuming C++ 20).

 ## Input Iterator

-Reusing our intro example:
+Reusing our intro example, a line-iterator:

 ```cpp
 // Iterate lines through a std::istream by std::getline.